bhuffy/100-days-of-code/log.md

 **Thoughts**: CA's objects section is FAR more thorough than FCC.
 Perhaps that's something FCC should work on more, because CA did a great job on that section; it's also far more than the 2 hours for the entirety of FCC (which never takes as long as predicted, unless they expect you to find information elsewhere, which isn't specified).
 I still like both programs, but I have to say that Code Academy is more complete for the Javascript section that includes more practical, real examples.

 **Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)

+## Day 77: March 19, 2017 (Sunday)

+**Today's Progress**: Finished Objects I for CA and started Objects II.

+**Thoughts**: Today was a lot of travelling (went to Pittsburgh for college visits starting tomorrow starting with Carnegie Mellon), and finally did Objects with CA today.
+I'm eager to start with Algorithms for FCC so I might do that tomorrow instead of Objects II, but if I finish Objects II, I finish the CA course.
+I know, I know, it's not about finishing, but it would be the first CA course to complete and I see no reason to delay it...
+I guess I'll decide tomorrow what I'm in the mood for.
+Could be very tired. :)

+**Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)